Certified Landscape Water Manager

 To become a CLWM, you must:

 - Register for the exam.
-Recommended: three years of work experience in an irrigation-related field and a CLIA or CGIA certification in good standing.
+Recommended three years of work experience in an irrigation-related field.

 - Pass the landscape water manager exam.
 The four-hour exam includes 150 equally weighted, multiple-choice questions on estimating water requirements and use, soil-plant-water relationships, water sources, hydraulics, sprinkler layout and zoning, scheduling, auditing, system maintenance and economics.